pseastham/eFEMpart.jl/README.md

 This repository allows the use of Finite Elements discretizations to solve common problems in fluid dynamics.

+# Installation

+## Linux

+- download Julia 1.0.* from (link to download page)
+- copy eFEMpart folder into location where it won't move
+- add above folder path into '~/,julia/config.startup.jl' file.
+It's possible that you will need to create this file yourself.

+## Mac OS

+I'll get back to you on this one...

+## Windows

+eFEMpart is not supported as of yet on Windows.
+Sorry.

 # Meshes

 For simple geometries (rectangles...), you can use the built-in